Despite the high number of women who experience a miscarriage, it’s still a topic that is often not talked about.

 If you or someone you know is dealing with the loss of a pregnancy, it’s important to recognise the loss for what it is.

-“For the people standing on the outside of the situation, it may not seem like such a loss because there’s been actually no physical baby that anybody has seen,” says Dr Wadwhani.
+“For the people standing on the outside of the situation, it may not seem like such a loss because there’s been actually no physical baby that anybody has seen,” says Sneha.
 “But for the woman going through it, she’s been pregnant, she’s felt the hormones, and she’s felt the emotional effects of being pregnant.
-And so losing that is going to cause symptoms, you know, it is going to cause grief as well as all the other physical symptoms.
+And so losing that is going to cause symptoms.
+It is going to cause grief as well as all the other physical symptoms.

 “So I think it’s important to acknowledge that, and to allow a lady to go through the process in the same way she would grieve anything else.”